 Create a

-DEPOSIT PayOrder with the destination chain, destination token, amount, and receiving address.Implementation notes
+DEPOSIT order with the destination chain, destination token, amount, and recipient address.Implementation notes

-DEPOSITcan use the public API key because the user-provided destination defines where funds go.- Store your internal account or session ID in PayOrder metadata if the deposit credits an app balance.
+DEPOSITcan use the public API key because the user-provided destination defines where funds go.- Store your internal account or session ID in order metadata if the deposit credits an app balance.

 - Use webhooks for final crediting.
 Browser callbacks are useful for UI updates, but they should not be your only fulfillment signal.

-- This flow does not require KYC, a linked bank account, or a withdrawal unless you later add a fiat off-ramp experience.
+- This flow does not require off-ramp verification, a linked bank account, or a fiat payout unless you later add a fiat off-ramp experience.

 Example 2: Accept merchant checkout payments